bentoml/BentoML/README.md

 ## Community ##

 - For general questions and support, join the [community slack](https://l.linklyhq.com/l/ktOh).
-- To receive release notification, star & watch the BentoML project on GitHub.
+- To receive release notification, star & watch the BentoML project on [GitHub](https://github.com/bentoml/BentoML).
 - To report a bug or suggest a feature request, use [GitHub Issues](https://github.com/bentoml/BentoML/issues/new/choose).
-- For long-form discussions, use [Github Discussions](https://github.com/bentoml/BentoML/discussions).
 - To stay informed with community updates, follow the [BentoML Blog](modelserving.com) and [@bentomlai](http://twitter.com/bentomlai) on Twitter.

 ## Contributing ##

 There are many ways to contribute to the project:

-- If you have any feedback on the project, share it in [Github Discussions](https://github.com/bentoml/BentoML/discussions) or the `#bentoml-contributors` channel in the [community slack](https://l.linklyhq.com/l/ktOh).
+- If you have any feedback on the project, share it under the `#bentoml-contributors` channel in the [community slack](https://l.linklyhq.com/l/ktOh).
 - Report issues you're facing and "Thumbs up" on issues and feature requests that are relevant to you.
 - Investigate bugs and reviewing other developer's pull requests.
-- Contributing code or documentation to the project by submitting a Github pull request.
+- Contributing code or documentation to the project by submitting a GitHub pull request.
 Check out the [Development Guide](https://github.com/bentoml/BentoML/blob/main/DEVELOPMENT.md).
 - Learn more in the [contributing guide](https://github.com/bentoml/BentoML/blob/main/CONTRIBUTING.md).

 ### Contributors! ###